Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 JR Shinkansen Tokyo <-> Atami (~= 45 minutes)

-Because I was worried there might be no trains on the day, I bought the tickets in advance.
+Because I was worried there might be no trains running that day, I bought the tickets in advance.

-Sale Time: Tickets for dates +4 weeks ahead can be purchased starting at 11:00 PM Taiwan time
+Sales start time: Tickets for dates +4 weeks later can be purchased at 11:00 PM Taiwan time

 You can purchase from the official website or through KKday / Klook (compare prices yourself)